-This list of chapters and page numbers is your starting point.
-For more help in finding nformation you need, go to the first page of a chapter.
-You will find a detailed list of topics a he beginning of each chapter.
+the beginning of each chapter. information you need, go to the first page of a chapter.
+You will find a detailed list of topic s at This list of chapters and page numbers is your starting point.
+For more help in finding

 Chapter 1.
-Getting started as a member 4

-Explains what it means to be in a Medicare health plan and how to use this booklet.
+Getting started as a member 4 Explains what it means to be in a Medicare health plan and how to use this booklet.
 Tells about materials we will send you, your plan premium, the Part D late enrollment penalty, your plan membership card, and keeping your membership record up to date.

-Tells you how to get in touch with our plan (Clover Health Classic (HMO) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.
+Chapter 2.
+Important phone numbers and resources 21 Tells you how to get in touch with our plan (Clover Health Classic (HMO) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the